raphget/MapleApp/README.md

 # MapleApp

-This app allows the user to calculate the EXP requirement to get from a given start level to a given end level.
+This webapp allows the user to calculate the EXP requirement to get from a given start level to a given end level.

   MapleApp/maple-ui  <--- Contains all Frontend Code